See Clearly Method: Techniques

+The See Clearly Method kit was sold at $350.

 Legal action

+Wisconsin's Consumer Protection had issued a warning that half of the kit buyers in the State had returned it.

 Iowa State Attorney General Tom Miller filed a consumer fraud lawsuit against Vision Improvement Technologies, the promoter of the See Clearly Method, in 2005.
 The lawsuit alleged that "Vision Improvement Technologies uses a combination of misleading and unfair marketing tactics to sell their kits, including exaggerated claims of effectiveness, false implications of scientific validity, and misleading consumer testimonials in advertising."
 In February 2006 an Iowa court issued a temporary injunction restricting certain aspects of the company's marketing.
 A November 2, 2006, press release from the Iowa Attorney General's office announced a consent decree with Vision Improvement under which the company will halt sales, offer restitution to customers, clear customers' credit records of any filings related to See Clearly purchases, and halt operations as of December 2006.

 On December 18, 2006, the company's web site stated, "As of November 1, 2006 The See Clearly Method is no longer available for sale."
 In response to a 2007 complaint by the California Attorney General's office concerning David Muris' involvement with the See Clearly Method, Muris was placed on probation for five years in 2008 by the state Board of Optometry.